anywhichway/proxy-observe/README.md

 1) There are some less used functions not yet implemented, e.g. deliverChangeRecords.

+2) We have not yet developed a set of comprehensive unit tests.

-2) The variables pointing to objects that are being observed must be re-assigned to point to a proxy returned by the call to Object.observe, e.g.
+3) The variables pointing to objects that are being observed must be re-assigned to point to a proxy returned by the call to Object.observe, e.g.

 var object = { foo: null };
 object = Object.observe(object,function(changeset) { console.log(changeset));